WHY THE SKIN MICROBIOME IS SO IMPORTANT

 What is the skin microbiome?

-The skin microbiome is a diverse world of microbes that colonizes our skin surface.
-These microorganisms are essential for protecting the skin from pathogenic germs and contribute to immune regulation.
+The skin microbiome is a diverse world of microbes that inhabits our skin surface.
+These microorganisms are essential for protecting the skin against pathogenic germs and contribute to immune regulation.
 The skin microbiome varies depending on genetic factors, age, gender, skin area, lifestyle, and environmental conditions.

 Why is the skin microbiome important?